Archive for the ‘Miscellaneous’ Category

 Italian Country Home is a subdivision of Orange County interior design firm Christopher James Interiors.
 We are licensed and trained professionals in the installation of Venetian plaster.
 If you are interested in using Venetian plaster in your home, please contact us for a free in home consultation.

-Christopher James Interiors (CJ-interiors)is one of the premier interior design firms in Southern California.
+Christopher James Interiors is one of the leading interior designers in Orange County, California.
 The firm has been helping homeowners turn their dreams for a beautifully designed home into reality since 1994.
 Whether it’s new construction or a remodel, we will design your home to match your taste and lifestyle.
 Our team is devoted to understanding your individual needs and ideas to ensure that your vision is realized from the design conceptualization stage to the final installation and construction of the project.

 - Interior Design/Decorating (all rooms)